 In a prepress workflow, a colour management system will provide consistent and predictable results when using multiple devices with various colour gamuts.
-Colour profiles control the colour matching between the different devices.
-They define a view intent and are also used in a conversion process from one colour mode to another (e.g., RGB to CMYK).
+Colour Profiles control the colour matching between the different devices.
+They define a viewing intent and are also used in the conversion process from one colour mode to another (e.g., RGB to CMYK).